 In fact, if your dog doesn’t have one of the medical conditions that requires a low protein diet, it’s best to stay away.
 “Generally speaking, low protein foods should be reserved for those dogs with medical requirements for low protein,” says Brooks.
 “There really isn’t a reason a healthy adult dog should be fed a low protein food, and it could affect their nutrient balance.”

-If your dog has a chronic medical condition, it’s important to talk to your vet before introducing any new food into their diet; often times, a prescription dog food is necessary to effectively treat their condition and support their overall health.
-“Prescription veterinary diets intended for the health condition the low protein food is needed are the best options available,” says Brooks.
+If your dog has a chronic medical condition, it’s important to talk to your vet before introducing any new food into their diet.
+Often times, a prescription dog food is recommended to effectively treat their condition and support their overall health.
+“Prescription veterinary diets intended for the health condition for which the low protein food is needed are the best options available,” says Brooks.

 Has your vet approved a low protein diet for your pet?
-If so, here are a few of our top picks of some of the best options available for purchase in 2020.
+If so, here are a few of our top picks of some of the best options available for purchase.

 The Prescription Diet k/d Kidney Care line from Hill’s is often recommended by vets and is formulated to support both kidney and heart function.
-(Just keep in mind that you’ll need a prescription in order to get this food for your pet.)Shop Now on Chewy
+(Just keep in mind that you’ll need a prescription in order to get this food for your pet.)Shop on Chewy Shop on Amazon

 Dogs with kidney issues often struggle with appetite.
 The Royal Canin Renal Support S is not only low protein and packed with the necessary nutrients to support your dog’s kidney health, it’s also got a strong, savory flavor meant to encourage your pup’s appetite and get them eating.
-(Again, this food will need a prescription from your vet.)Shop Now on Chewy
+(Again, this food will need a prescription from your vet.)Shop on Chewy Shop on Amazon

 Dog not a fan of dry food?
 No problem!
-The Royal Canin Renal Support Line also comes canned—perfect for the pups who prefer wet food.Shop Now on Chewy
+The Royal Canin Renal Support Line also comes canned—perfect for the pups who prefer wet food.Shop on Chewy Shop on Amazon

 For more information about specific dog diets and variety of dog food and treats available, check out one of the articles below.